Cozy Peach Kitchen

 Roasted green beans in a bowl with golden garlic.

-As much as I love classics like green bean casserole and green beans almondine, there's something so delicious about simple roasted green beans.
+As much as I love using fresh green beans in dishes like fresh green bean casserole and green beans almondine, there's something so delicious about simple roasted green beans.

 Jump to: